Thermalization of dilute impurities in one dimensional spin chains: Abstract

 \section{Abstract}

-We analyze a crossover between ergodic and non-ergodic regimes in an interacting spin chain with a dilute density of impurities, defined as spins with a strong local potential.
-The dilute limit allows us suppress some finite size effects and understand the mechanism of delocalization of these impurities in the thermodynamic limit.
-In particular, we show that at any finite impurity potential, impurities can always relax by exchanging energy with the rest of the chain.
-The relaxation rate only weakly depends on the impurity density and decays exponentially, up to logarithmic corrections, with the impurity potential.
-We show that the same mechanism, which leads to the finite decay rate, also destabilizes the finite-size local integrals of motion at any impurity density.
-Contrary to common beliefs this destabilization happens not through resonances, but through virtual processes and is closely connected to the operator spreading.
-At finite impurity density the system will appear to be localized over a wide range of system sizes.
-However, this is a transient effect and in the thermodynamic limit the system will always eventually relax to equilibrium.
+We analyze a crossover between ergodic and non-ergodic regimes in an interacting spin chain with a dilute density of impurities, defined as spins with a strong local field.
+The dilute limit allows us to unravel some finite size effects and propose a mechanism for the delocalization of these impurities in the thermodynamic limit.
+In particular we show that impurities will always relax by exchanging energy with the rest of the chain.
+The relaxation rate only weakly depends on the impurity density and decays exponentially, up to logarithmic corrections, with the field strength.
+We connect the relaxation to fast operator spreading and show that the same mechanism destabilizes the recursive construction of local integrals of motion at any impurity density.
+In the high field limit, impurities will appear to be localized, and the system will be non-ergodic, over a wide range of system sizes.
+However, this is a transient effect and the eventual delocalization can be understood in terms of a flowing localization length.